smoline/employee-database-with-sinatra-and-postgres/README.md

-# TIY Database with Sinatra and Postgresql
+# Employee Database with Sinatra and Postgresql

 * To start this program you must have pstgresql and the sinatra gem installed
   * createdb tiy-database